drufball/yosai/_drafts/complications.md

 They burst into another intersection, the sound of pursuit close behind them.
 "How big _is_ this place?
 Honestly."

 Eizo moved past her, picking a direction with confidence and disappearing around the corner.
-Denri was impressed he'd been observant enough to memorize the path given his state.
+Denri was impressed he'd been observant enough to memorize the path on the way in, given his state.
 Presence of mind like that took training.

 A second later Eizo came running back into view, angry shouts following him.
 Denri grabbed one of the lanterns at the intersection and smashed it into the hallway as Eizo came running back.
-She was mildly disappointed that the paper walls didn't immediately erupt info flame.
+She was mildly disappointed that the paper walls didn't immediately erupt into flame.
 But there was an ominous crackle that might encourage a few guards to stay behind and deal with the issue.
 They turned and ran down the other hallway.

 "I'm guessing we don't know where we're going anymore?"

 "Yes.
 I am.
 Sorry."
 Eizo was gasping desperately for air.

 Denri laughed.
 "Don't be!
 This is pretty standard.
 Things always work out in the end."
-She flashed Eizo a smile as they skidded around a corner.
-Denri hooked an arm around another lantern pole and sent it crashing to the ground.
+She flashed Eizo a smile as they skidded around a corner and wove their way deeper into the compound.
+At one point, Denri hooked an arm around another lantern pole and sent it crashing to the ground.
 "Besides.
 I was just thinking how boring my morning was."

 A group of guards came bursting around the corner ahead of them.
 Denri skidded to a halt and turned to run the other direction.
 The guards behind them finally came into view.